 Women enjoy special protection under IHL, however, the women during armed conflicts, inter alia, remains unknown, since women were subject to additional risks because of the imprisoned, it ensured that the rules of IHL, special protection for them, it is worth mentioning that the four GC of (1949), in addition to the two additional protocols of (1977), which included nineteen judgements specifically applicable to women.
 These rules are of limited importance, many of them aimed at the protection of children.
-The purpose of the conventions generally is to ensure special protection for pregnant women and nursing mothers in General, despite the importance of such protection, except that the provisions of the GC have not seen never aware of quality problems experienced by women in times of armed conflict, nor does it take into account the difficulties that beset them not only in their role as mothers or their vulnerability to violence.
+The purpose of the conventions generally is to ensure special protection, except that the provisions of the GC have not seen never aware of quality problems experienced by women in times of armed conflict, nor does it take into account the difficulties that beset them not only in their role as mothers or their vulnerability to violence.
 The provisions of the protocols did not bring new regarding protection of women generally, where it continued to focus attention on pregnant women and mothers of young children, protection from sexual violence.